 In my opinion, the new bill should clearly say: friend, you now have to give 36 months of your life to the state.
 And you have a choice: 36 months in the pixel with good pay, with respect from society and return as a hero, or for exactly 36 months you sit in prison.
 This choice is much easier to make.

-Importantly, the bill finally proposes a service life limit of 36 months instead of the current “one-way ticket” situation.
+Importantly, the bill finally proposes a 36-month service limit instead of the current “one-way ticket” situation.
 But the people who prescribed this still believe that 36 months in the Lviv TCC and 36 months in Avdiivka are the same three years of service.
 In fact, this provision of the bill can be made correct with just one line, that a day at zero is counted as three.

 Only by overcoming these two main problems - the service limit and punishment for evading military registration - can normal mobilization be built.